How to organise pupil collection arrangements

 1. Work with parents and carers to put collection arrangements in place

-2. You can enforce your own pupil collection policy
+2. Enforce your own pupil collection policy

 3. Think about late collection too